Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 contains.vector_stack <- function(stack, element) element %in% stack
 ```

 You do not need to implement concrete functions for all implementations of an abstract data type to add a generic function.
-If you have a default implementation that gives you an error — and you have proper unit tests for any code you use — you will get an error if your algorithm attempts to use the function if it isn’t implemented yet, and you can add it at that point.
+If you have a default implementation that gives you an error---and you have proper unit tests for any code you use---you will get an error if your algorithm attempts to use the function if it isn’t implemented yet, and you can add it at that point.

-Adding new generic functions is not as ideal as using the original interface in the first place if the abstract data type is from another package, because that package might change the details of the implementation at which point your new generic function might break — and might break silently.
+Adding new generic functions is not as ideal as using the original interface in the first place if the abstract data type is from another package.
+If the implementation in that package changes at a later point, your new generic function might break---and might break silently.
 Still, combined with proper unit tests, it is a much better solution than simply accessing the detailed implementation in your other functions.

 Designing interfaces is a bit of an art.
-When you create your own abstract types you want to think carefully about which operations the type should have.
+When you create your own abstract types, you want to think carefully about which operations the type should have.
 You don’t want to have too many operations.
 That would make it harder for people implementing other versions of type; they would need to implement all the operations, and depending on what those operations are, this could involve a lot of work.
 On the other hand, you can’t have too few operations, because then algorithms using the type will often have to break the interface to get to implementation details, which will break the polymorphism of those algorithms.

 The abstract data types you learn about in an algorithms class are good examples of minimal yet powerful interfaces.
-They define the minimal number of operations necessary to get useful work done, yet still make implementations of concrete stacks, queues, dictionaries, etc. possible with minimal work.
+They define the minimum number of operations necessary to get useful work done, yet still make implementations of concrete stacks, queues, dictionaries, etc. possible with minimal work.

 When designing your own types, try to achieve the same kind of minimal interfaces.

 ## The usefulness of polymorphism

 Polymorphism isn’t only useful for what we would traditionally call abstract data structures.
-Polymorphism gives you the means to implement abstract data structures so algorithms work on the abstract interface and never need to know which concrete implementation they are operating on, but generic functions are useful for many cases that we do not traditionally think of as data structures.
+Polymorphism gives you the means to implement abstract data structures, so algorithms work on the abstract interface and never need to know which concrete implementation they are operating on, but generic functions are useful for many cases that we do not traditionally think of as data structures.

 In R, you often fit statistical models to data.
 Such models are not really data structures, but there is an abstract interface to them.
-You fit a concrete model, for example a linear model, but once you have a fitted model there are many common operations that are useful for all models.
-You might want to predict response variables for new data or you might want to get the residuals of your fitted values.
-These operations are the same for all models — although how different models implement the operations will be different — and so they can benefit from being generic.
+You fit a concrete model, for example, a linear model, but once you have a fitted model, there are many common operations that are useful for all models.
+You might want to predict response variables for new data, or you might want to get the residuals of your fitted values.
+These operations are the same for all models---although how different models implement the operations will be different---and so they can benefit from being generic.
 Indeed they are.
 The functions `predict` and `residuals`, which implements those two operations, are generic functions, and each model can implement its own version of them.

-There is a long list of common functions that are frequently used on fitted models, and all of these are implemented as generics.
-If you write analysis code that operate on fitted models using only those generic functions, you can change the model at any time and reuse all the code without modifying it.
+There is an extensive list of standard functions that are frequently used on fitted models, and all of these are implemented as generics.
+If you write analysis code that operates on fitted models using only those generic functions, you can change the model at any time and reuse all the code without modifying it.

 The same goes for printing and plotting functions.
-Both `print` and `plot` are generic functions and they have concrete implementations for different data types (and usually also for different fitted models).
-It is not something we think much about from day to day, but if we didn’t have generic functions like these we would need to use different functions for displaying vectors and for displaying matrices, for example.
+Both `print` and `plot` are generic functions, and they have concrete implementations for different data types (and usually also for different fitted models).
+It is not something we think much about from day to day, but if we didn’t have generic functions like these, we would need to use different functions for displaying vectors and for displaying matrices, for example.

-Converting between different data types is also a common operation, and again polymorphism is highly useful (and frequently used in R).
-To translate a data structure into a vector, you use the `as.vector` function — an unfortunate name since it looks like a generic function `as` with a specialisation for `vector`, but actually is a generic function named `as.vector`.
+Converting between different data types is also a frequent operation, and again polymorphism is highly useful (and frequently used in R).
+To translate a data structure into a vector, you use the `as.vector` function---an unfortunate name since it looks like a generic function `as` with a specialisation for `vector`, but actually is a generic function named `as.vector`.
 To translate a factor into a vector, it is the concrete implementation `as.vector.factor` that gets called.

 An algorithm that needs to translate some input data into a vector can use the `as.vector` function and then doesn’t have to worry about what the actual data is implemented as.
 As long as the data type has an implementation of the `as.vector` function.

 ## Polymorphism and algorithmic programming

-Polymorphism as a component of designing algorithms, and especially implementing algorithms, is not often covered in classes and text books, but can be an important aspect of writing reusable software.
+Polymorphism as a component of designing algorithms, and especially implementing algorithms, is not often covered in classes and textbooks but can be an important aspect of writing reusable software.
 Take something as simple as a sorting function.
 For many sorting algorithms, all you need to be able to for sorting elements is to determine whether one element is smaller than another.
 If you hardwire in an implementation of such an algorithm that the comparison used is interfering or floating point comparison, then you can only sort objects of these types.
 In general, if you hardwire comparisons, you need a different implementation for each type of elements you want to sort.

 Because of this, most languages provide you with a generic sorting function as part of their runtime library where you can provide the comparison functionality it should use, typically either as a function provided to the function or by allowing you to specify a comparison function for new types.
-Unfortunately, the `sort` function in R is not of this kind — it does allow you to define sorting for new types but it wants its input to be in atomic form, so you cannot give it sequences of complex data types.
+Unfortunately, the `sort` function in R is not of this kind---it does allow you to define sorting for new types, but it wants its input to be in atomic form, so you cannot give it sequences of complex data types.
 Usually, you can change your data to a matrix or such and sort it this way, but if you actually have a list of complex data, you cannot use it.

-We can easily implement our own function for doing this, however, and we can call it `sort_list` — not to be confused with the builtin function `sort.list` that actually does something else than sort lists…
+We can easily implement our own function for doing this, however, and we can call it `sort_list`---not to be confused with the built-in function `sort.list` that actually does something else than sort lists…

 ### Sorting lists